gwilku/jscan-docs/jeep/jl.rst

 Choosing the right adapter
 ==========================

 Jeep JL (and JT) are quite advanced in terms of electronic systems installed in the vehicle.
-Some of these systems don't operate on the standard CAN bus network, and to access them you will need either the OBD Link MX+ or vLinker MC+ adapter.
+Some of these systems don't operate on the standard CAN bus network, and to access them you will need either the Vlinker MS or vLinker MC+ OBD or Link MX+ adapter.

 The affected modules are: